pawap90/scrollable-cli/README.md

 const box = Scrollable({
     content:
-        "Lorem ipsum is boring but I couldn't think of anything else, so here's a yellow cat:" + chalk.yellow(`
+        "Lorem ipsum is boring but I couldn't think " + "of anything else, so here's a yellow cat:" + chalk.yellow(`
         |\\---/|
         | o_o |